grassrootseconomics/org-website/content/Blog/kaya-duruma.md

-Title: Revitalizing Kaya Traditions
+Title: Revitalizing Kaya Traditions of the Duruma
 Author: Wilfred Chibwara
 Date: Aug 23 2023
 Slug: kaya-duruma
-Summary:
+Summary: Into the jubilee celebrations of the Kaya Chilumani and Upendo Mkanyeni groups in Kinango, Kenya, highlighting the revitalization of the ancient Mwerya practice, a testament to the enduring power of tradition, community service, and the blend of past and present.

 Tags: Kaya, duruma, Mijikenda, Mwerya